 To meet increasing demands on its SAP PM environment and support workers in the field, Sweden-based utility company Vattenfall needed to improve its project management and maintenance processes.

-The company, which serves millions of electricity, heat and gas customers throughout Europe, has the ambitious goal of making fossil-free living possible within one generation, focusing on renewable biomass, wind, hydro and sun energy sources.
+The company, which serves millions of electricity, heat, and gas customers throughout Europe, has the ambitious goal of making fossil-free living possible within one generation, focusing on renewable biomass, wind, hydro, and solar energy sources.

 As one of Europe’s leading energy companies, staying competitive while meeting that innovative goal takes standardized workflow and tight control of IT and development costs.

 “We wanted to make our users happy with updated project management and equipment maintenance processes in a unified interface, without them having to worry about the system in the background,” said Johan Kronman, Project Manager at Vattenfall.
 “We also sought to design these capabilities using SAP Fiori guidelines for mobile.
 And because our environment is fairly complex, we wanted to avoid adding any additional infrastructure and make sure we weren’t dependent on any one company or partner.”

 That’s what led Vattenfall to Neptune Software.
 “Many of the solutions we reviewed were too complex or too costly, but Neptune hit the mark,” said Johan.
 “Knowing that we could build a strong offline experience with was quite valuable.
 Some of our sites are very remote, even offshore, and in rugged terrain.
 One of the first things we wanted to do was provide field workers with a checklist and equipment maintenance documentation in the field.”

 Vattenfall also needed to address existing process gaps that would help them incorporate new ways of working while navigating the functional and infrastructure requirements of our large, multinational enterprise.
 That included the need to meet restrictions for security, firewalls, remote area documentation, and more.

 APPROACH: Building user support to help them embrace change and harmonize processes across sites